FAITH ASSISTS WITH THE ENDURANCE OF PAIN

-The time when I find it most difficult to feel joy is when I feel lonely.
+The time when I find it most difficult to feel loved is when I feel lonely.
 That’s when I need to reach out and connect with friends who remind me that I matter, and that I’m cared for.
 Through my Christian friends, I know Jesus cares for me because He places people in my life whose care for me extends from a place beyond themselves.
 Do you have friends who love you because they are inspired by Jesus’ love to love others?
 There’s nothing like the love of Jesus; it comes through so many forms, including that of other believers who have faith in His promises.

-Years ago, I was resentful towards life, and I found many reasons to complain because I felt unseen by so many people, despite how so many people did actually care for me.
-As an unbeliever, I couldn’t find a reason to be thankful or joyful.
-I was hurt, stubborn, closed-minded, and lonely.
-The hurt was caused by circumstances in life beyond my control.
-The stubbornness, the closed-mindedness—those were my choices.
-Obstinately choosing not to believe in God forced me to put more weight on lust; I wanted romance to fill the part of me that was meant to be sated by God in much, much deeper ways.
+Years ago, I was resentful about life.
+Rather than counting my blessings, I was counting my reasons to complain because I felt so unseen —despite how so many people did actually care for me.
+As an unbeliever at the time, I was hurting; stubborn, closed-minded, and lonely.
+The hurt was caused by circumstances in life which felt beyond my control.
+The stubbornness and closed-mindedness—those were my choices.
+Because of the pain and my stubbornness, I desired the attention of romance to fill the part of me designed to be fulfilled by God in much deeper, satiating ways.
 Naturally, I never found what I was looking for with people because… well, people are not God.
-Until you believe in the loving God of the Bible, accepting love from others carries a different meaning.
-I want to elaborate on that difference here because I think the distinction is worth taking a closer look at.
-Perhaps this perspective will help others to see the importance of faith.
+Until we believe in the love of the God of the Bible, accepting love from others carries an altogether different meaning.
+Recognizing the distinction between the love of others and the love of God will help us to embrace the importance of faith.

 OUR MOST INTRINSIC NEED CANNOT BE FULFILLED BY THE WORLD